msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **versions**
 _tuyaDAEMON version 2.2.0_
-  - added 'hide' field to global.alldevices
+  - added 'hide' field to global.alldevices for user visibility control.
-  - configuration standardization
+  - configuration standardization in 'Global MODULE config' nodes.
-  - code minor updates
+  - bug corrections and code minor updates
+  - added properties to 'core' and 'trigger'
   - added tests to any module

 _tuyaDAEMON version 2.1_ (13/06/2021)